abdnh/anki-incontext/README.md

 Download this deck for a demo of the add-on: https://drive.google.com/file/d/1Era5ksSa59xjB3ZbVQsdoTbQEigzh6Bi/view?usp=sharing

-This add-on is likely to undergo many changes as I figure out how to make the perfect sentence bank that satisfy my needs.
+This add-on is likely to undergo many changes as I figure out how to make the perfect sentence bank that satisfies my needs.

 ## TODO
 - [ ] Improve interface.